kostasCH20/FireEmergency_AR_System/README.md

     * View **Weather Data** and enable wind arrows.
     * Show/Hide **Active Fires** and **Fire Spread** simulations.
     * Select **Team Members** or **POIs** to initiate navigation.
-5.  [cite_start]**Navigation:** Select a destination on the map or a team member; follow the 3D arrows projected in your view to reach the target.
+5.  **Navigation:** Select a destination on the map or a team member; follow the 3D arrows projected in your view to reach the target.

 ## Tech Stack